Thulluvadho Ilamai

-The film depicts the story of six high-school classmates, three boys and three girls, coming from different strata of society, who have each their own problems in their respective families and escape from their homes, deciding to live together on their own with the help of an older friend of theirs.
+The film depicts the story of six high-school classmates: three boys and three girls, coming from different strata of society, who have each their own problems in their respective families and escape from their homes, deciding to live together on their own with the help of an older friend of theirs.

-While the soundtrack was composed by Yuvan Shankar Raja, Viji Manuel composed the film score.
+While the soundtrack was composed by Yuvan Shankar Raja, Viji Manuel composed the score.
 The film was released on 10 May 2002.
-The film was remade in Telugu as Juniors (2003) with Sherin reprising her role.
+It was remade in Telugu as Juniors (2003) with Sherin reprising her role.

 Plot

 Mahesh is the son of a fisherman.
 He grows up seeing his parents always having sex or quarrelling.
 Pooja is the daughter of an orthodox and very strict businessman, who is always suspicious about her.
 Vishnu's father neglects his mother and instead has his maid as his paramour.
 Anitha's parents live abroad, concentrating merely on their work and business, having no time for their daughter and always neglecting her.
 Harish is regularly beaten up and mistreated by his sadistic father.
 These five people and another girl named Divya are high school students and best friends.
 When they find out that Anitha is addicted to drugs, they decide to run away from their homes along with Mani, a pavement bookseller and an older friend of theirs in order to rehabilitate her, but also as a result of their discontent and feeling of alienation from their respective families.

 However, their attempts are a waste.
 They struggle to survive in the outside world.
 Being young and immature, their daily life becomes hell for them.
 They reside in a hotel and get caught by the police, who mistake them to be doing illicit activities.
 Rescued by Mani, they roam the streets and seek shelter in abandoned places.
 They try to make money for themselves after the cash they brought with them is taken by the inspector.
 Contacting their parents make their situation worse.
 All of them realise that their parents do not care about them at all and would not even bother to worry if they are dead.
 Feeling disappointed, they continue on their journey.
 Pooja and Mahesh, at a stage, get intimate, much to Divya's shock.
 When she questions Harish and scolds Divya, neither of them speak a word.
 Vishnu soon realises that the remaining money that he had went missing, and Anitha too is nowhere to be found.
 Suspecting her to have been going behind drugs, they start looking for her.
 Late at night, Vishnu, Mani, and Mahesh go looking for Anitha while Pooja and Divya stay with Harish.